nokia/vscode-ttcn3/README.md

 * Jump to Definition for quick navigation.
 * Code completion for a growing number of module defintions.
 * Find references
-* CodeLens for running tests from inside your IDE (experimental).
 * Semantic highlighting (experimental).
 * Automatic formatting (experimental).
 * And more features to come...